1Urbanstudyanalysis/AI-ML-Townscape-STM/readme.txt

 “Mapping the Role of AI and Machine Learning in Urban Design Assessment: A Structural Topic Modelling Approach”
 Note: Full-text PDFs are not shared due to copyright restrictions, but DOIs are provided for replication.

-docs/

-search_strings.txt – Full Scopus search queries and inclusion criteria.

-data/

-included_records.csv – Metadata of included publications (DOI, title, year, journal).
+search_strings.txt – Full Scopus search queries and inclusion criteria. included_records.csv – Metadata of included publications (DOI, title, year, journal).
 Note: Full-text PDFs are not shared due to copyright restrictions, but DOIs are provided for replication.

-scripts/

-preprocessing.R – R script for text cleaning and preprocessing.
+scripts/preprocessing.R – R script for text cleaning and preprocessing.

 stm_modelling.R – R script for STM fitting, diagnostics, and topic visualisations.